 - Metropolitan Opera streams live operas nightly.
 Each day, a different encore presentation from the company’s Live in HD series is being made available for free

 - Paper Crafts and more– Instructional craft videos from Dublin Senior Center volunteers, Aishwarya, Arvind and Kalai.

 - Improv for Seniors – “Don’t Send a Man to the Grocery Store”

-- Chair Yoga - short and simple exercises with Dublin Senior Center volunteer, Lakshmi
+- Yin Yoga - relaxing breathing and stretching exercises with Dublin Senior Center volunteer, Padma

 - AARP 15-Minute Workout